 The DANTE trial therefore gives hope in gastric cancer treatment.
 The innovative combination of established standards with new therapeutic approaches increases the chance of more effective future cancer treatments.

-This trial is funded by the State Secretariat for Education, Research and Innovation (SERI) and the Swiss Group for Clinical Cancer Research (SAKK) and supported by a grant from Roche Pharma Schweiz AG and SSKK (Swiss Foundation for Clinical Cancer Research).
+This study is funded by the SAKK Swiss Group for Clinical Cancer Research and supported by a grant from the SSKK (Swiss Foundation for Clinical Cancer Research).
+We thank for their support.

 References: